Ansight/ansight.github.io/docs/licensing.md

-!!! quote "Information about MFractor's licensing and terms of use"
+!!! quote "Information about Ansight's licensing and terms of use"

 ## Do I need to buy a separate license for Mac for Windows?

-An MFractor license works in both MFractor for Windows and Mac.
+An Ansight license works in both Ansight for Windows and Mac.

-## MFractor Professional
+## Ansight Professional

-MFractor Professional is our paid version of MFractor that can be purchased at [www.mfractor.com/buy](https://www.mfractor.com/buy).
+Ansight Professional is our paid version of Ansight that can be purchased at [www.ansight.com/buy](https://www.ansight.com/buy).

 Our terms: